WidmerAndri/PhosApp/README.md

 # PhosApp

-This is a tool to explore orthologous phosphosites among Yeast, Arabidopsis and Human.
+This is a tool to explore orthologous phosphosites amongst Yeast, Arabidopsis and Human.

-Just download the Shiny_App_Phosphosites Markdown file and launch it, e.g. in RStudio.
+Just download the PhosApp Markdown file and launch it, e.g. in RStudio.
 Note that You might have to install some packages prior to execute the code.